-The sections hereafter are organized as follows: In section 2, we provide basic definitions and notation concerning the functional analytic framework.
-Therafter, we introduce the model problem which especially includes the formula that expresses the diffusion coefficient $\mathbf{A}$ in terms of $\mathbf{V}$ and a.
-Then, in section 3, we reformulate the model problem into a stochastically parametric and spatially weak formulation, by using the Karhunen-Loève expansion of the diffusion coefficient $\mathbf{A}$ .
+The sections hereafter are organised as follows: Section 2 introduces some basic definitions and notation followed by the model problem, which also includes the formula that expresses \mathbf{A} in terms of \mathbf{V} and a.
+Then, in Section 3, we reformulate the model problem into a stochastically parametric and spatially weak formulation, by using the Karhunen-Loève expansion of the diffusion describing field \mathbf{V} to arrive at a stochastically parametrised form of the diffusion coefficient \mathbf{A} .
 This also enables us to conclude the well-posedness of the model problem.
-Section 4 is dedicated to the regularity of the solution of the model problem with respect to the random parameter from the Karhunen-Loève expansion of the diffusion describing field $\mathbf{V}$ .
-This regularity then yields convergence rates, when considering quasi-Monte Carlo or anisotropic sparse grid quadrature to calculate the solution's mean and variance.
-Numerical examples are then provided in section 5 as validation.
-Last, our conclusions are given in section 6.
+Section 4 is dedicated to the regularity of the solution of the model problem with respect to the random parameter from the Karhunen-Loève expansion of the diffusion describing field \mathbf{V} .
+Numerical examples are then provided in Section 5 as validation.
+Lastly, our conclusions are given in Section 6.